tresoldi/ngesh/README.md

 related tools, called [Enki](https://en.wikipedia.org/wiki/Enki) after the Sumerian god of (among many other things) language and mischief.

-The intended pronountiation, as in the most accepted reconstructions, is /ŋeʃ/.
+The intended pronounciation, as in the most accepted reconstructions, is /ŋeʃ/.
 But don't strees over it: it is just a unique name.

 ## Alternatives